tecip-nes/pyot/README.md

 PyoT
 =========

-PyoT is a IoT Django-based web application and macroprogramming interface.
+PyoT is an IoT Django-based web application and macroprogramming interface.

 PyoT puts together Django, Celery, libcoap:

   - Allows remote management of a IoT based network.
 (6LoWPAN, CoAP)
   - CoAP resources, 6LoWPAN nodes are abstracted as high-level Django models objects
   - Provides a nice interface to interact with CoAP resources
-  - Enables macroprogramming, using django shell
+  - Enables macroprogramming, using Django shell

 PyoT comes with a Contiki Cooja simulation for local testing.